aimclub/FEDOT.Web/README.md

 ## Acknowledgments

 We acknowledge the contributors for their important impact and the participants of the numerous scientific conferences and workshops for their valuable advice and suggestions.
-The project is funded by ITMO University students R&D project №620175.

 ## Contacts